Mohidoss/Mohidoss/README.md

 - 👋 Hi, I’m @Mohidoss
-- 👀 I’m interested in cricket
+- 👀 working at Cognizant as a manager
-- 🌱 I’m currently learning project management
+- 🌱 I’m currently learning project/program management
-- 💞️ I’m looking to collaborate on learnings and responsibilities
+- 💞️ I’m looking to collaborate on learnings and development
-- 📫 How to reach me any technical yhings
+- 📫 How to reach me anything you know
 - 😄 Pronouns: ...![1000110825](https://github.com/user-attachments/assets/e63b05ca-eb6c-4044-b7f2-7e90955a2b40)

 - ⚡ Fun fact: ...